Infineon/arduino-optiga-trust-m/README.md

 ![testFullAPI expected result](https://github.com/Infineon/Assets/raw/master/Pictures/OPTIGA%20Trust%20X%20testFullAPI.png)

+## Available Functions

+The available Arduino API is described in the [Doxygen documentation](https://infineon.github.io/arduino-optiga-trust-m/).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process of submitting pull requests to us.